-Chicken satay is a famous dish in Southeast Asia especially in Malaysia, Indonesia and Singapore.
+Chicken 'satay' is a famous dish in Southeast Asia especially in Malaysia, Indonesia and Singapore.
 Even Thailand has its own version.
-Chicken satay or sate as it is also known had became increasingly popular as it was brought to many countries by the migrants.
+Chicken satay or 'sate' as it is also known had become increasingly popular as it was brought to many countries by the migrants.
 Perhaps, that explains why it is one of the more well known dishes from Southeast Asia.

 The marinade for chicken satay is very simple to prepare.
 It consist of several types of spices and herbs which are mixed together.
 Turmeric plays an important role here for its colour and flavour.
 Instead of using turmeric powder, fresh turmeric may also be used.
 The marinade also contains a bit of sugar, hence ‘gula melaka’, a type of palm sugar is added instead of white sugar.
 It gives a hint of toffee flavour besides contributing sweetness to the marinade.

 Just before grilling, preheat the pan at medium to high heat for 5 minutes.
 The grill pan has to be really hot for the meat to sizzle as it is laid on the pan.
-While grilling, brush some oil onto the meat with a bruised lemongrass for absolute fragrance.
+While grilling, brush some oil onto the meat with a bruised stalk of lemongrass for absolute fragrance.

 I enjoy making these for parties because chicken satay can be prepared days or weeks ahead.
-You may choose the meat of the thigh or chicken breast, according to your preference.
+You may choose the meat of the thighs or chicken breast, according to your preference.
 Mix the chicken slices with the marinade as shown in the video.
 Once well mixed, they can be kept in the refrigerator for one to two days.